 One of the benefits of cities in Canada is that they are all within easy reach of charming smaller towns, bodies of water, and inviting countryside.
 Consider staying in a more affordable neighboring town outside of a big city instead of paying top dollar for hotels, restaurants, parking, and so forth.

 Dining out is a particularly egregious budget slayer in Canada.
 Though not especially expensive to travel overall, Canada has pricey restaurant food and alcohol because of high government taxes.
 Nevertheless, lunchtime presents an excellent opportunity to dine out at a discount.

 Hotels are major budget hogs but who wants to skimp on this aspect of travel costs if it means staying in a sketchy hotel.

-Luckily for budget-savvy travelers, there is an increasing proliferation of vacation rental sites, like HomeAway, FlipKey and peer to peer marketplaces, such as Airbnb or HouseTrip.
+Luckily for budget-savvy travelers, there is an increasing proliferation of vacation rental sites, like HomeAway, FlipKey, and peer to peer marketplaces, such as Airbnb or HouseTrip.
 By renting someone's home, you may end up saving big, getting spared such expenses as parking, tipping, dining out, and WiFi.

-Book Weekends at Hotels Catering to Business Travellers
+Book Weekends at Hotels for Business Travelers

-For example, staying at a Toronto airport hotel situates you in between downtown Toronto (about 20 minutes away) and Niagara Falls (about an hour away in the opposite direction).
+Also, some airport hotels may put you in a prime location to visit a variety of local destinations at a cheaper rate, and possibly with free parking.
+For example, staying at a Toronto airport hotel situates you in between downtown Toronto (about 20 minutes away), and Niagara Falls (nearly an hour away in the opposite direction).